solomonhawk/merkle-tree/README.md

 // Include the library
 var Tree = require('merkle-tree')

-// Optionally set the hash function when you require it if you know you only
+// Optionally set the hash function when you require
-// need one
 // var Tree = require('merkle-tree').use('md5')